odisfm/zcx-core/docs/content/reference/template.md

 A property is some value that is associated with a particular control.
 You can see the properties associated with each control in the [control reference](control/standard.md#properties).

-We can see from the control reference that `me.Index` refers to this control's [position](control/standard.md#index) with its containing [section](../lessons/getting-started/zcx-concepts.md#matrix-sections).
+We can see from the control reference that `me.Index` refers to this control's [position](control/standard.md#index) within its containing [section](../lessons/getting-started/zcx-concepts.md#matrix-sections).

 ### basic expressions